Kulgar/redmine_discussions_plugin/README.md

 `bundle exec rake db:migrate`

-Execute the redmine seed that create default configuration data:
+Execute the redmine seed that creates default configuration data:

 `bundle exec rake redmine:load_default_data`

-Select the language you want to use in redmine by default
+Select the language you want to use in redmine by default (I used fr for this guide).

 Launch app: